 VSD air compressor incentive offerings may become less common in the future as regional and state energy codes and standards begin to adopt minimum efficiency requirements similar to those already in effect in California via Title 24 Energy Efficiency Standards for Residential and Nonresidential Buildings.
-The 2013 version of Title 24 requires that every newly installed compressed air system larger than 25 hp be equipped with at least one trim compressor that is efficient at part loads (i.e. has VSD control) and that compressed air systems with more than one compressor, and a combined capacity of greater than 100 hp, be equipped with a master controller that is capable of determining the most energy efficient combination of compressors to operate within the system based on current air demands.
+The 2019 version of Title 24 requires that every newly installed compressed air system larger than 25 hp be equipped with at least one trim compressor that is efficient at part loads (i.e. has VSD control) and that compressed air systems with more than one compressor, and a combined capacity of greater than 100 hp, be equipped with a master controller that is capable of determining the most energy efficient combination of compressors to operate within the system based on current air demands.

-However, VSD air compressors still remain a popular measure offering amongst commercial and industrial DSM programs and will continue to offer significant savings potential in most jurisdictions for the foreseeable future.
+However, VSD air compressors still remain a popular measure offering amongst commercial and industrial demand side management programs and have the potential to offer continued, significant savings in many jurisdictions for the foreseeable future.